CPI and Corporate Social Responsibility

 The host family typically consists of stay-at-home moms, a father, and their children.
 The remunerative nature of the situation permits the mother to work from the home—should she so desire.
 Many host families have shared that hosting students has permitted them to improve their homes and/or put their children through university.

-The Boruca, one of eight indigenous groups native to Costa Rica, consisting of about 2,660 members in the southwestern section of the Puntarenas province, are provided transportation and accommodations to visit CPI an average of three times per year (when few tourists visit their reserve) in order for them share their story with our students and sell their hand made merchandise—artisan crafts from which their livelihood is based.
+The Boruca, one of eight indigenous groups native to Costa Rica, consisting of about 2,660 members in the southwestern section of the Puntarenas province, are provided transportation and accommodations to visit CPI an average of three times per year (when few tourists visit their reserve).
+This is in order for them share their story with our students and sell their hand made merchandise—artisan crafts from which their livelihood is based.

 At CPI, we encourage our students and employees to recycle, not only at CPI but also at home by asking that recyclable items be brought to CPI.